zntrio/harp/README.md

 ## FAQ

-* Is it used internally at Elastic? - Yes.
+* Is it used internally at zntrio? - Yes.
 It is used to generate bootstrap secrets used to bootstrap the new region infrastructure components.
   #ChickenEggProblem